churchmanlab/genewalk/README.md

 Once installed, GeneWalk can be run from the command line as `genewalk`, with a set of required and optional arguments.
-The required arguments include the project name, a path to a text file containing a list of genes, and an argument specifying the types of genes in the file.
+The required arguments include the project name, a path to a text file containing a list of genes, and an argument specifying the type of gene identifiers in the file.

 Example
 ```bash